(or you may download a PDF copy here)

 Just outside Rovinj is the beautiful Limski Fjord, a deep coastal indentation.
 From here, we travel across a landscape of green hills to medieval Poreč, both a lively coastal town and the home of the Basilica of St. Euphrasius, boasting glorious Byzantine-era mosaics.
 After lunch, we head inland, to Grožnjan and to Bale, stone villages seemingly forgotten by time.
 Back in Rovinj, we enjoy free time.
 OVERNIGHT ROVINJ

-We spend the daytime visiting the remarkable Plitvička Lakes National Park – 16 lovely lakes in a mountain valley, each upper lake draining into the next one down by plunging waterfalls.
+We spend all day visiting the remarkable Plitvička Lakes National Park – 16 lovely lakes in a mountain valley, each joined to the next by plunging waterfalls.
 On foot across sturdy boardwalks and by boat we get to know this gorgeous part of Croatia.
-Late in the day we depart for Zadar, back on the coast.
-Here, we visit the old town on foot.
-OVERNIGHT ZADAR
+Late in the day we return to our hotel where, after a break, we enjoy DINNER.
+OVERNIGHT PLITVICKA

 From Trogir we travel by boat or bus to the handsome port of Split, Croatia's second-largest city.
 Here we take a guided tour of the palace of the Roman Emperor Diocletian, built in the 300s.
 Today it's an amazing combination of churches, shops, marble-clad streets and apartments dating back to the Middle Ages.
 Later, after LUNCH at an authentic Croatian kanoba (restaurant specializing in typical cuisine), we'll visit Split's Archeological Museum.
 OVERNIGHT – TROGIR.